-Though it is hard to see an underlying connection between head banging in children and the head banging "dance", one might find a relation between the two in that both activities involve movement, and bring pleasure to the person.
-This type of pleasure is sometimes called the kinesthetic drive - the joy in movement that all humans share.
+Head banging describes a form of dance, performed while listening to music, particularly rock and heavy metal music.
+Though it is hard to see an underlying connection between head banging in children and the head banging "dance", one might find a relationship between the two in that both activities involve repetitive movement, from which people feel pleasure.
+This type of pleasure is sometimes called the kinesthetic drive or the joy in movement that all humans share.